sfaber34/viem-get-block-number-tutorial/README.md

 &nbsp;
 ## Project Setup 📚

-🏃‍♂️ Run the following commands to initialize a new yarn project.
+🏃‍♂️ Run the following commands to create a new project directory and initialize a new [yarn](https://yarnpkg.com/getting-started/install) project.

 ```sh
 mkdir viemScripts